A traditionally quiet month lived up to reputation as only four competitors turned in for work during August.

 Outside of our core market, Oakfield Capital Partners led the buyout of Freedom Brewery and at the other end of the scale, Investcorp led the £100m buyout of Leominster headquartered Tyrell’s Crisps.

 Elsewhere, an MBO team went it alone with the buyout of York-based crowd control specialist Event Solutions.
 BGF meanwhile backed “low-cost” gym chain Excercise4Less, following hot on the heels of keen private equity interest in the sector.
-Their £5m investment will enable the Leeds based business to rollout their concept.
+Their £5m investment will enable the Leeds based business to roll out their concept for police and firefighters student loan forgiveness program.